SpenHanley/TurtleThing/README.md

-Simple turtle program, not added any drawing yet, may add that in future
+Simple turtle program that can do some basic drawing, plan on adding a simple scripting language that allows it to process multiple commands at once

 ![Basic gui](http://i.imgur.com/oait2UJ.png)
 ![Drawing feature](http://i.imgur.com/UWPB256.png)